 Best Buy's return policy says most products can be returned within 15 days for a refund or exchange, but the company doesn't always follow its own policy.
-The problem is return fraud, where a customer might return a used or even stolen item for a refund, abusing a retailer's return policies — a problem that affects 11% of all returns.
-Some companies handle fraud by curtailing their return policies: L.L.
-Bean is a notable recent example.
-The store, which has long offered a generous "no questions asked" return policy, had to drop the policy to prevent shoppers from using it as a lifetime product replacement program.
+The problem is return fraud, where a customer might return a used or even stolen item for a refund, abusing a retailer's return policies — a problem that affects 5.9% of all returns, according to the National Retail Federation's "Consumer Returns in the Retail Industry 2020" report.

-Best Buy found an answer to return fraud in a third party company called The Retail Equation, which analyzes return behavior to detect fraud.
-Whenever you return an item, TRE's algorithms go to work to see if it's likely that you're abusing the return program.
-If the algorithm thinks you're a risk, your return may be denied — or you could be barred from returning items in the future, no matter what the return policy says.
+A few years ago, Best Buy found an answer to return fraud in a third party company called The Retail Equation, which analyzes return behavior to detect fraud.
+Whenever you returned an item, TRE's algorithms went to work to see if it was likely that you were abusing the return program.
+If the algorithm thought you were a risk, your return might have been denied — or you could have been barred from returning items in the future, no matter what the return policy says.

 - making too many returns in a short timeframe

 - returning items that are often stolen

 - returning items after a certain period of time

 - returning a large percentage of your total purchases

 Before you buy, be sure you're familiar with Best Buy's return policy.
 Most products are subject to a 15-day return window, with cell phones, cellular tablets, and cellular wearables having a 14-day window.

 For opened items, Best Buy tacks on a return fee of $45 for cell phones, cellular tablets, and cellular wearables (like smartwatches).
 Drones, DSLR cameras and lenses, mirrorless cameras and lenses, leg and body recovery systems, premium camcorders, projectors, projector screens, and special-order products all have a return fee equal to 15 percent of the item purchase price.